Things to do in Bangkok with Kids

 Family Friendly Hotels in Bangkok

-In order to enjoy the best of both worlds of the city centre and riverside locations, we split our time in Bangkok between the Sofitel Bangkok Sukhumvit (you can read our full review here) and the Anantara Riverside Bangkok Resort.
+In order to enjoy the best of both worlds of the city centre and riverside locations, we split our time in Bangkok between the Sukhumvit and the Riverside.

 Other family hotels in Bangkok are also highlighted below.
 You can read a bigger selection of family hotels in Bangkok here.